w3c/csswg-drafts/css-view-transitions-2/element-scoped-view-transitions.md

 ## Feedback wanted

-We're interested in feedback from the web developer community about the shape of the Scoped View Transitions API, and use cases where the feature works well or didn't work as expected.
+We're interested in feedback from the web developer community about the shape of the Element-Scoped View Transitions API, and use cases where the feature works well or didn't work as expected.

 You can share your feedback by commenting on